Justwhittaker/MusicHub/README.md

 * Search Recipes.
 * Detailed profile for up and coming chefs on top of the simple registration.
 * Dedicated page for uploading new Recipes
-* Full page Deal view including the Name of the Recipe, Cooking details with Ingredients and Instructions
+* Full page Recipe view including the Name of the Recipe, Cooking details with Ingredients and Instructions
 * Legal framework is also included, with links to privacy policies and FAQs, as well as corporate info in the about us section of the website.

 #### Registered Users ####